CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/persistence.md

 - Backend startup calls the startup service, which coordinates repository database preparation and resource validation before serving requests.
 - If `settings/.env` is missing, it is copied from `settings/.env.example`; an existing environment file is never overwritten.
-- SQLite startup checks only whether `app/resources/database.db` exists.
+- SQLite startup checks only whether `<resource root>/database.db` exists.
 A missing file is initialized once; an existing file is not recreated, reset, reseeded, or schema-validated.
 - PostgreSQL startup performs only a connection check against the configured